 As a voice-over artist, my day typically begins at 6 in the morning.
 I start my day by checking my emails, as I like to stay on top of any urgent jobs that may have come in overnight.
 I then make myself a cup of coffee to help wake me up and begin replying to any emails that require a response.

 Once I've taken care of the more urgent jobs, I take my dog Tazz out for a walk.
 We typically spend between 30 to 50 minutes getting some fresh air and exercise.
 After our walk, I have breakfast and another cup of coffee before checking my emails again.

 After taking care of any remaining urgent jobs, I begin recording the non-urgent jobs for the day.
-This could include voice-over work for commercials, corporate videos, eLearning
+This could include voice-over work for commercials, corporate videos, eLearning, or even animation.